Rick's Daily Tips

 There are several ways to open the Snipping Tool, with most people choosing to press the Windows+Shift+S key combination.

 But guess what?
 There’s an even faster and easier way.
-Simply tell Windows to open the Snipping Tool every time you press the Print Screen key!
+You can simply tell Windows to open the Snipping Tool every time you press the Print Screen key.

 Windows 11: